 Apache Spark is an open-source computing framework originally started at AMP Lab in Berkeley in the year 2009.
 Spark is a lightning-fast cluster computing designed to provide a clustering framework which deals with interactive queries and iterative computation for fast computation.
 It ideals with Machine Learning, and it guarantees up to 100 times faster performance for various applications.

 - It was built on top of Hadoop MapReduce, and it extends the MapReduce model to efficiently use more types of computations which include interactive queries and stream processing.

 - Spark is not a modified version of Hadoop, and it’s not dependent on Hadoop because it has its own cluster management.
 We can say that Hadoop is one of the ways to implement Spark.

-- Spark has two medium such as:
+- Spark has two mediums such as:

-- Spark is designed to cover a huge amount of workloads such as batch applications, iterative algorithms, interactive queries and streaming.
+- Spark is designed to cover a huge amount of workloads such as batch applications, iterative algorithms, interactive queries, and streaming.

 - It reduces the management burden of maintaining separate tools.